 Carlo is recovering well from a bypass heart operation at St Paul’s Hospital on October 30.
 He had been having angina and shortness of breath this summer.
-His wife Lena is with him until he returns home in a week.
+His wife Lena has been with him.

 Carlo travels regularly from his home in Kitimat to our sesshins where his solid, sincere practice is an example for us.
 We look forward to him joining us again after his convalescence.

 At 4:25pm on Sunday July 27 Joshu Sasaki Roshi passed away from old age complications.
 He was 107, the last 52 years of his life were spent teaching in the west.

 On Tuesday July 29 a memorial service was held at the Zen Centre to acknowledge his efforts.
 People that had studied with him then shared their stories with the sangha.
 A butsudan dedicated to him has been set up in the zendo and a candle will remain lit, day and night, for forty nine days.
 Incense is available for offering by his students.

 A new ethics policy along with a grievance and reconciliation process has been created for the centre.
 The sangha was fully involved with each step of the work, allowing the wisdom that arises from a large group.
 Thanks everyone!
 The policy can be seen here.